118 pages | 20 B/W Illus.

 Cyber risk is the second highest perceived business risk according to U.S. risk managers and corporate insurance experts.
 Digital assets now represent over 85% of an organization’s value.
-In a survey of F1000 organizations, 83% surveyed described cyber risk as an organizationally complex topic, with most using only qualitative metrics that provide little, if any, insight into an effective cyber strategy.
+In a survey of Fortune 1000 organizations, 83% surveyed described cyber risk as an organizationally complex topic, with most using only qualitative metrics that provide little, if any insight into an effective cyber strategy.

 "Ariel Evans has written a must-read primer for any executive that wants to get ahead of cyber…Read this book - and learn from one of the best."

 Sigal Zarmi, Head of Technology Transformation, Morgan Stanley